polkadot-developers/hackathon-guide/README.md

 - 👉 For builders looking to deploy smart contract based applications to Polkadot, head straight to the [resource page for Polkadot Hub developers](./polkadot-hub-devs.md)

 - 👉 For builders looking to create custom blockchains with the Polkadot SDK, check out the dedicated [resource for parachain developers](./polkadot-parachain-devs.md).

+- 👉 For tinkerers looking to explore what is possible, experiment and build something fun, have a look at the [resources page for Polkadot tinkerers](./polkadot-tinkerers.md).

 ## 🤝 Get Support

 Need help during the hackathon?
 The Polkadot community offers multiple support channels to assist you: